-Donors may choose to make United Way the designated beneficiary of life insurance or retirement plan proceeds.
+Investors may choose to make United Way the designated beneficiary of life insurance or retirement plan proceeds.
 Life insurance polices with built-up cash value can make convenient tax-deductible gifts.
-Additionally, naming a charity the beneficiary of a retirement plan can result in significant tax savings.
+Naming United Way a beneficiary of a retirement plan can result in significant tax savings.

 Charitable Lead Trusts (CLT) and Charitable Remainder Trusts (CRT)